Kaze-Kami/auto-ed/README.md

 # Setup
 Either run `python setup.py` from a terminal and follow the instructions to set the key binds

-Or set the following key binds yourself (I recommend using the secondary bind)
+Or set the following key binds yourself (I recommend using the secondary bind, at least for gear so you can still use it)
 > - Flight Assist: F9
 > - Drive Assist: F10
 > - Landing Gear: F11